The Pemba Foundation works to enhance the lives and livelihoods of Pemba Island's people

 Ali Issa finished building the ponds at his tilapia farming project (see 2023 highlights below).
 He'll stock the first batch of young fish shortly.

-Vanilla farming:
+Vanilla Farming:

 We completed a shipment of vanilla beans grown and cured by a Pemba farmer to a US-based retailer.
 It's a promising new market for Pemba's vanilla farmers.

-2023 highlights
+2023 Highlights

 One of Pemba's best schools, Fidel Castro boarding high school with 307 girls and 256 boys, told us about the bad conditions at the school -- the borehole that doesn't work in the dry season; the septic system that floods and backs up during the rains; the broken down toilets; the collapsing ceilings in classrooms.

 We made a start at Castro: we drilled a new deep borehole and installed a pump; we repaired the septic and dug a new waste tank.
 But much more is needed.
+Next we'd like to take on a program of renovations on the buildings.

 Recently we were able to start a long-planned program of renovation and upgrades at Maziwa Ngombe's 400-student village nursery school, which we had built in 2018.
-We're making new doors, building a new toilet, adding bars and shutters on windows, repairing floors, repainting throughout, adding dropped ceilings and building a kitchen for children's breakfast.
+We're making new doors, building a new toilet, adding bars and shutters on windows, repairing floors, repainting throughout, adding dropped ceilings and building a kitchen for children's breakfasts.

 First steps in renovation at Maziwa Ngombe: headmaster with new classroom door.

-Wete hospital:
+Wete Hospital:

 The newly-arrived head doctor at the hospital in Wete, one of Pemba's three towns, came to us to ask if we could help with their water supply.
 It had been out of action for some time.

 We supplied a new borehole pump along with some basic medical equipment.
 In the picture the cylindrical object is the borehole pump, being received by Khamis Bilal from the health ministry.

 To his right in the dark shirt is Nassor Marhun, Pemba Foundation executive director.

 Not a swimming pool but a tilapia pond being built by Ali Issa, a young Pemban who qualified in aquaculture on the mainland, whom we are supporting to start aquaculture in Pemba.